Keksuccino/docs_fancymenu/custom-guis.md

 # Popup Mode

 Starting with FancyMenu v3.8.0, Custom GUIs support a "Popup Mode" that makes them look like a popup getting opened on top of another screen (the previous screen the Custom GUI got opened from).
 This setting can be toggled individually for each Custom GUI in its settings.

+FancyMenu 3.9.0 also adds an option to toggle the screen background overlay for Custom GUIs while in a world.
+Use it when you want to disable or keep the blur/dark tint behind a Custom GUI opened over gameplay.